jeremiassamuelzitnik/PSFernet/README.md

 # PSFernet

-For using PSFernet you can use this commands with this parameters.
+Import Module:

 Import-Module -Path .\fernet.psm1

+To use PSFernet, run the following commands with these parameters:

 Get-AES256Key (no parameters)